 Linux for, foreach and repeat functions

 On Unix-like operating systems, the for command is a shell command which performs a loop, iterating an action or set of actions a number of times.

 The for keyword indicates a for loop.
-A for loop is a programming language statement which allows code to be repeatedly executed.
+A for loop is a programming language statement that allows code to be repeatedly executed.
 Unlike other types of loops, such as the while loop, for loops are typically used when the number of iterations is known before entering the loop.